 Any code documentation that is visible on docs.esmvaltool.org should be well written and adhere to the standards for documentation for the respective language.
-Recipes should have a page in the Recipes section.
-This is also the place to document recipe options for the diagnostic scripts used in those recipes.
-When adding a new recipe, please start from the template and do not forget to add your recipe to the index.
 Note that there is no need to write extensive documentation for functions that are not visible in the online documentation.
 However, a short description in the docstring helps other contributors to understand what a function is intended to do and and what its capabilities are.
 For short functions, a one-line docstring is usually sufficient, but more complex functions might require slightly more extensive documentation.